rl1987/trickster.dev/tricksterblog/content/post/back-to-the-terminal-the-new-era-of-cli-and-tui-software.md

 mapscii
 -------

 But what if you want to see some maps in your terminal?
-That is possible with [mapscii](https://github.com/rastapasta/mapscii) - a Node.JS program that renders OpenStreetMap data in terminal environment with mouse support.
+You can do that with [mapscii](https://github.com/rastapasta/mapscii) - a Node.JS program that renders OpenStreetMap data in terminal environment with mouse support.
 If you don't want to install it via NPM you can access a test instance via telnet